 By 1920 most of the gold mines had closed and Prohibition laws compelled wineries to shut their doors.
 This region was revived in 1970, when a young winemaker named Cary Gott and his father-in-law, Walter Field, established Montevina Winery.
 As the first new post-Prohibition winery in the Sierra Foothills, Montevina helped to return both Amador County and Zinfandel to the attention of fine wine aficionados everywhere and to remake the Sierra Nevada foothills as one of the best wine regions around.

 Keep up to date on the latest wine releases, events, and promotions and get 10% off your next order.

 Welcome to Terra d'Oro.
-It is important to us that our wine and tasting experiences are enjoyed responsibly, please ensure you are of legal drinking age in your country and enter your date of birth below.
+It is important to us that our wine and tasting experiences are enjoyed responsibly, please ensure you are of legal drinking age and enter your date of birth below.